-Newton County is a relatively safe community, with lower-than-average crime rates, except when looking at violent crime.
+Pickens and Gilmer counties are relatively safe communities, with lower-than-average crime rates, except when looking at violent crime.
 Below is a chart breaking down offenses in 2017, as reported to the Georgia Bureau of Investigation.
 This is the last year for which this information is publicly available.